 The Christmas season is celebrated in different ways throughout the world, so I was excited to experience something new during my first full winter in Germany.
 Here towards the end of November, Christmas markets start popping up nearly everywhere from large cities to tiny villages.
 Since Andy and I are going on a long stretch without traveling, we decided to check out some of the Christmas markets outside of Freiburg.
-First on our list was Frankfurt!
+First on our list was the Frankfurt, Germany Christmas market!

 Frankfurt’s Christmas markets date back to 1393, and for a long time only local merchants were allowed to sell their goods there.
 Today you can still find many local specialties.
 It also used to be tradition to do all your Christmas shopping at the markets.
 Many stalls still sell gifts for children, winter hats and gloves, handmade crafts, and local souvenirs.